Hierarchical Graph-Convolutional Variational AutoEncoding for Generative Modelling of Human Motion: Introduction

 We propose a novel architecture based on hierarchical variational autoencoders and deep graph convolutional neural networks for generating a holistic model of action.
 Our model has 4 stochastic layers ($z_0, z_1, z_2, z_3$) which model local activity at the bottom $z_3$, which is dependent on successively more global patterns for higher latent variables, $z_{i<3}$.
 We create this hierarchy of abstraction by reducing graph size, via graph convolutions, for the higher latent variables. $z_0$ represents a single node -- a completely global feature space that we show can effectively encode action category for conditional generation and interpretation.
+Our framework allows easy manipulation of stochastic depth, enabling us to investigate the effect of stochastic depth on performance.
+Our contributions may be summarized as follows:

-Our contributions may be summarized as follows: First, we propose a hierarchical graph-convolutional variational autoencoder (HG-VAE) for deep generative modelling of graph-structured data.
-Second, we demonstrate HG-VAE's ability to impute missing human motion with maximum a posteriori (MAP) estimates by gradient ascent of the model's posterior.
-Third, we show that this model can robustly quantify the deviance of an out-of-distribution sample.
-Fourth, we show that HG-VAE imputed data can improve the downstream performance of state-of-the-art discriminative models challenged with realistically corrupted data.
-Finally, we demonstrate that the HG-VAE facilitates a completely global, or abstract, representation of motion that can facilitate action-wise conditional generation.
+\begin{enumerate} \item We propose a hierarchical graph-convolutional variational autoencoder (HG-VAE) for deep generative modelling of graph-structured data. \item We demonstrate HG-VAE's ability detect anomalies, and impute missing human motion with maximum a posteriori (MAP) estimates by gradient ascent of the model's posterior, as well as the effect this may have on downstream prediction. \item We show that scaling to greater stochastic depth yields better likelihoods independent of model capacity. \item We demonstrate that the HG-VAE learns an efficient hierarchical ordering, including a completely global, or abstract, representation of motion that can facilitate action-wise conditional generation and classification. \item We provide an open-source implementation of the model we describe, available at \href{https://github.com/bouracha/generative_imputation}{https://github.com/bouracha/generative\_imputation}. \end{enumerate}